|A Q & A with Peter Sbarski

-Learn more about serverless architectures in this interview with Peter Sbarski, author of Serverless Architectures on AWS.
+Learn more about serverless architectures in this interview with Peter Sbarski, author of Serverless Architectures on AWS, Second Edition.

 Peter Sbarski is a Computer Science PhD and the Lead Architect at Kiandra IT, a Melbourne-based, 80-developer consulting group.
 He is VP Engineering at A Cloud Guru, a successful startup.
 He’s had an extensive career working with prominent Australian IT companies, and has lead teams across large enterprise solutions with a focus on web and AWS cloud technologies.
 Peter’s specialties include backend architecture, microservices, and orchestration of systems.

 Lynn: You developed acloud.guru using AWS Lambda and a serverless approach.
 Why did you decide to do it that way?